ubccr/xdmod-supremm/docs/supremm-processing-configuration.md

 title: Job Summarization Configuration Guide
 ---

+## Prerequisites

+The Job Performance (SUPReMM) XDMoD module must be installed and configured before configuring the Job Summarization software.
+See [the XDMoD module install guide](supremm-install.md) for instructions on this.

 Setup Script
 ------------

-The SUPReMM software includes a setup script to help you configure your installation.
+The Job Summarization software includes a setup script to help you configure your installation.
 The script will prompt for information needed to configure the software and update the configuration files and databases.
 If you have modified your configuration files manually, be sure to make backups before